Stock Quote

 University of Maryland Vice President for Research Jacques S. Gansler Brings Military Acquisition Expertise to Robotics Leader

-BURLINGTON, <?XML:NAMESPACE PREFIX = ST1 />Mass. - Aug.
+BURLINGTON, Mass. - Aug.
 3, 2004 - iRobot Corp., the world's leading manufacturer of mobile robots, today named Jacques S. Gansler to its board of directors.
 Gansler, a professor at the University of Maryland, joins iRobot at a time when the company is actively expanding its Government & Industrial Robotics Division with major contract wins and a new Crystal City office.

 Gansler teaches graduate courses in management and leadership and national security, and is the university's vice president for research.
 He holds the Roger C. Lipitz Chair in Public Policy and Private Enterprise and leads the school's Center for Public Policy and Private Enterprise, which fosters mutually beneficial collaboration among the public, private and non-profit sectors.